black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 122
 Next, set health to equal health minus the monster's level.
 Remember you can get this from the monsters[fighting].level property.

+# Step 123
+Set monsterHealth to monsterHealth minus the power of the player's current weapon.

+Remember that you can access the power of the player's current weapon using weapons[currentWeaponIndex].power.